langchain-ai/langgraph/docs/docs/cloud/reference/cli.md

 | `--help` | | Display command documentation. |

 ### `test`
 Test your LangGraph in the cloud.
+The only function you can call from the SDK after testing your graph is `client.runs.stream(thread_id=None, ...)`

 **Usage**
 ```